Best cooling fans of 2021 | CNN Underscored

 - Type: What does the warranty cover?

-User Manual
+User manual

 - Languages: How many languages is the user manual available in?